RENCI/summa-davrods/README.md

 ## Usage

-A script named `configure-for-davrods.sh` has been created to prepare the host environment for running the [SUMMA Test Cases](https://ral.ucar.edu/projects/summa) using a docker container named `summa:bionic`.
+A script named `configure-for-davrods.sh` has been created to prepare the host environment for running the [SUMMA Test Cases](https://ral.ucar.edu/projects/summa) using a docker container named ~~`summa:local`~~ bartnijssen/summa:latest.

 This script: